 We currently utilize three types of borrowings: (i) borrowings under our revolving credit facility; (ii) borrowings under our secured debt facility and (iii) issuance of bonds.
 Our revolving credit facility is a bank revolving facility involving an aggregate commitment amount of up to \$205.0 million to one of our subsidiaries, Textainer Limited ("TL").
 Our secured debt facility is a conduit facility, which allows for recurring borrowings and repayments, granted to Textainer Marine Containers Limited ("TMCL"), which is a subsidiary of TL.
 TMCL is also the issuer of our bonds.
-We have typically funded a significant portion of the purchase price of new containers through borrowings under our revolving credit facility and our secured debt facility and intend to use borrowings under our revolving credit facility and our secured debt facility for such funding in the future.
-We intend for containers to be typically purchased by TL using proceeds from our revolving credit facility.
+We have typically funded a significant portion of the purchase price of new containers through borrowings under our revolving credit facility and intend to use borrowings under our revolving credit facility.
 TL then sells these containers at book value to TMCL, which then finances part of the purchase price with draw downs from our secured debt facility.
 In 2001 and 2005, at such time as the secured debt facility reached an appropriate size, the secured debt facility was refinanced through the issuance of bonds to institutional investors.
 We anticipate a similar refinancing at such time as the secured debt facility nears its maximum size.
 This timing will depend on the level of future purchases of containers for our owned fleet.